CalebGoldman-lnx/malarkey/README.md

 * an ISO image for installation
 * Replacing hyprland with a different (better) window manager.
 * A preinstalled list of every race DHH has lost.

+## Installation
+So far, you can only use an install script to install malarkey. to run the install script, create a fresh installation of Arch Linux with full disk encryption, then run the command after you reboot.

+install command (untested):

+eval "$(curl -fsSL https://raw.githubusercontent.com/CalebGoldman-lnx/malarkey/refs/heads/master/boot.sh)" | bash

 ## License